SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 - The tool addresses a real need in niche genres (Mariachi) where arrangements are scarce and manual transcription is time-consuming.
 - This participant emphasized that the tool should handle the "grunt work" (transposition, basic voicing) while leaving creative decisions to the musician (P3).

 **Ethical Stance:** This participant emphasized that AI should remain a "supportive role," never having the "final say" (P3).
 The participant wants the tool to support learning and creativity without replacing the educational value of understanding music theory.
-This aligns with research on co-creative systems that emphasize maintaining human agency (Newman et al., 2023).
+This aligns with research on co-creative systems that emphasize maintaining human agency (Tchemeube et al., 2025).

 ### 4.3 Discussion: Co-Creative Design Principles

 What stands out from talking to these three experts is how consistently they rejected the idea of AI taking over.
 They didn't want a fully autonomous composer—they wanted a partner.
 This isn't surprising given what we know about human-AI collaboration, but hearing it directly from people who actually make music for a living makes it real.

 The tension between automation and agency came up in different ways for each person, but the core message was the same: give us control, show us what's happening, and let us shape the final product.
 The songwriter (P2) put it bluntly—being able to regenerate or edit harmonies wasn't optional, it was essential.
-This aligns with research showing people don't want black boxes; they want to understand and control what's happening (Tchemeube et al., 2024).
+This aligns with research showing people don't want black boxes; they want to understand and control what's happening (Tchemeube et al., 2025).

 What's interesting is how the need for control showed up differently across use cases.
 The professional violinist (P1) needed speed for gigs, but still wanted counterpoint capabilities—not just block chords.
 The educator (P3) wanted a "gateway" for students, but emphasized that AI should never have the "final say."
 The songwriter (P2) wanted a starting point to overcome writer's block, but needed to be able to refine the output to match their artistic vision.
 Same underlying need, different expressions.